gylfirst/UpdateNotifier/README.md

 ### Docker

-You can use the [docker image](https://hub.docker.com/r/gylfirst/updatenotifier) with the docker compose file.
+You can use the [docker image](https://hub.docker.com/r/gylfirst/updatenotifier) with the docker compose file. <br>
-You can edit the command argument to determine the time between the execution of the app.
-This time is in seconds.
+The app is designed to be launched once, so you can set up a cronjob or a script to execute it regularly.

 ## Configuration